-I am come that they might have life, and that they might have it more abundantly.
+The thief does not come except to steal, and to kill, and to destroy.
+I have come that they may have life, and that they may have it more abundantly.
 John 10:10

-Jesus said He came so that we may have life and life abundantly.
+We need to help make that happen.
+We’re ambassadors for Christ!
+He said He came so that we may have life and life abundantly.
 He gave us the message, He gave us the example, and He gave us that quality of life when He was on earth.
-These things didn’t leave with Him when He left!
-He gave them so that we’d live by them.
-As Christians, we’re ambassadors for Christ!
-It’s our awesome calling to represent Him.

 When Jesus left, He didn’t take abundant life with Him.
 He gave us the heart and the Spirit to bring it to people in need, just like He did.
 Giving abundance to others is how we become His ambassadors.
 If we are to represent Him, we need His mindset.